simonvh/gimmemotifs-manuscript/manuscript.md

 We then evaluated the eight motif databases to test how well they could discriminate TF peaks from random genomic sequences using the GimmeMotifs tool `gimme roc`.
 This tool calculates a range of performance metrics to compare motif quality.
 For each TF and motif database combination we selected the single best performing motif, depending on the metric under consideration.

+![**Figure 1**: Benchmark of transcription factor motif databases.
+**A)** Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
+For all TFs 5,000 peaks were compared to background regions using each motif database.
+The boxplot shows the the ROC AUC of the best motif per database for all TFs.
+Every point in this plot is based on one TF ChIP-seq peak set.
+**B)** Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v5.0).
+The same data is used as in **A)**.
+The X-axis represents the recall for the different databases, the Y-axis represents the recall for the GimmeMotifs vertebrate database.
+Differences of more than 0.025 are marked blue, and less then -0.025 red.
+](content/images/figure_dbs.png)

 Figure 1A shows distribution of the
 ROC AUC (area
 under the curve for the Receiver Operator Curve) of the best motif per database